The-Kirby-Institute/Simple_HIV_model/README.md

 # Aims
-- The aim of the Simple HIV model is to estimate the number of new HIV infections and diagoses, as well as the total number of people livig with HIV in each timestep.
+- The aim of the Simple HIV model is to estimate the number of new HIV infections and diagnoses, as well as the total number of people living with HIV in each timestep.
 The model can estimate the impacts that changes in time-sensitive factors can have on the HIV epidemic, particularly in response to large-scale public health policies or interventions.

-- Builds on work done previously and is realted to the models in the following papers:
+- Builds on work done previously and is related to the models in the following papers:

 Kelly, Sherrie L, and David P Wilson.
 “HIV Cascade Monitoring and Simple Modeling Reveal Potential for Reductions in HIV Incidence.”
 JAIDS Journal of Acquired Immune Deficiency Syndromes 69, no. 3 (2015): 257–63.